avishek-sen-gupta/cobol-rekt/README.md

 pip install -r requirements.txt
 ```

-## How to Use

-- See ```FlowChartBuildMain.java``` for examples of how flowcharts are created.
-- See ```InterpreterMain.java``` for an example of how to run the interpreter on your code, as well as inject execution traces into Neo4J.
-- See ```GraphExplorerMain.java``` for an example of how to inject ASTs, data structures, and CFGs into Neo4J.
-- See ```DependencyBuildMain.java``` for an example how inter-program dependencies can be injected into Neo4J.
-- More detailed guides on programmatic use are on the way.

 ## Running against AWS Card Demo

 The library has been tested (validation, flowchart generation, AST generation, Unified Model generation) against the [AWS Card Demo](https://github.com/aws-samples/aws-mainframe-modernization-carddemo) codebase.
 To run it against that codebase, do the following: